adilg123/adilg123/README.md

 - 💞️ I’m looking to collaborate on lots of future projects both small and large scale
 - 📫 How to reach me adilgeilani@gmail.com or whatever else
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to code, and I hope to contribute to lots of open source projects.
+- ⚡ Fun fact: I love to code, collaborate, and I hope to contribute to lots of open source projects.

 <!---
 adilg123/adilg123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.